 GPA is a Grade Point Average.
 We are experienced with scales from different countries, so there is nothing specific you need to do.

-For non-native speakers, there is a language test requirement but you will have a choice between TOEFL, IELTS, Pearsons, or Duolingo.
-In addition, Caltech offers English as a second language (ESL) courses for those who might benefit from improving their english skills.
-If there are reasons for why you can't take a language test, please contact the Graduate Options Manager for GPS, Julie Lee (firstname.lastname@example.org) and we will try to find an alternative solution if required.
+For non-native speakers, there is a language test requirement but you will have a choice between TOEFL, IELTS, or Pearsons.
+In addition, Caltech offers English as a second language (ESL) courses for those who might benefit from improving their English skills.
+If there are reasons for why you can't take a language test, please contact the Graduate Options Manager for GPS, Julie Lee ([email protected]) and we will try to find an alternative solution if required.

 We are committed to supporting international students admitted to our graduate program in the same way as our domestic students.
 However, we do encourage students to apply for independent funding and fellowships opportunities, as appropriate.
 Fellowship opportunities will vary by country, but many governments have schemes that for which STEM students can apply for to pursue a PhD.
 Many of these fellowships can be used for study in a foreign country.
 Most US government fellowships are only available for US citizens or permanent residents, but there are some that are available for international students as well: